VoidemLIVE/GeoWordle/README.md

 - 5 characteristics of a country (excluding the name)
 - Daily country switch (Cron job not included in repo)
 - 227 different countries that can be chosen at random
+- 2 Hints that can be used as you make more guesses

 ## Live website